chrisjgf/tagger/README.md

 1. **Enable location**: Open settings (gear icon, top-right) and tap "Enable Location"
 2. **Grant permissions**: Allow the app to access your device location when prompted
-3. **Place a pin**: Tap the blue floating button in the bottom-right to save your current location
+3. **Place a pin**: Tap the large blue floating button in the bottom-right to save your current location
 4. **View pins**: Open settings to see all saved pins
-5. **Edit pins**: Click "Edit" on any pin to modify coordinates
+5. **Edit pins**: Click "Edit" on any pin to modify name and coordinates
 6. **Delete pins**: Click "Delete" to remove unwanted pins
 7. **Export data**: Click "Export to CSV" to download all pins as a CSV file